 Every customer is different.
 While there’s no magic recipe for the perfect customer interaction, you can at least hack into the conversations where customers feel dissatisfied.

-Klaus analyses 100% of your support conversations for customer sentiment — and more.
+Zendesk QA (formerly Klaus) analyses 100% of your support conversations for customer sentiment — and more.
 You can track customer sentiment and find underlying patterns in the conversations our Natural Language Processing models have flagged as containing low, or high, customer sentiment.

-✨ Use Klaus’ Sentiment Filter to filter out conversations where the customer displayed either contentment or frustration.
+✨ Use the Sentiment Filter to filter out conversations where the customer displayed either contentment or frustration.
 Automatically gather customer sentiment data and review tickets with negative customer sentiment scores to find areas for improvement — or, find conversations with positive sentiment to bring out good examples and offer praise.

 There’s one more thing to mention.
 Our customer sentiment data shows that it strongly correlates with CSAT scores — for example, conversations with negative customer sentiment tend to get lower CSAT scores.
 This makes the Sentiment Filter an efficient tool for learning which kinds of conversations result in unsatisfied (and satisfied) customers and making improvements whenever necessary.